awesome-streamers/awesome-streamerrc/thealtf4stream/README.md

 ## Setup

-> NOTE: A more throuought guide will eventually be written on how to set all of this up.
+> NOTE: A more thorough guide will eventually be written on how to set all of this up.

 I am currently using `neovim` and `plug` for my setup.
 To get started, make sure you have `neovim` installed and the configuration file in the `~/.config/nvim/init.vim` location.